 Melissa enjoys collaborating with artists across many disciplines.
 She recently performed with Carla Kihlstedt for her multimedia song cycle/theatre piece Black Inscription, and composed for San Francisco-based contemporary dance company Kickbal.
 Having recently received a grant from FACT/Fieldwork San Francisco, she and Kickbal co-director Emma Lanier are working on a performance art piece inspired by the Dancing Plague of 1518 in Strasbourg.
 Upon her arrival in Strasbourg, she formed a new duo called Beatrice Melissa with DJ and Sound Artist Beatrice Masters, a current Master's student at the Haute école des arts du rhin.
 They are slated to perform at INACT Festival in Strasbourg May 7-8.

-While pursuing her Master’s in Contemporary Improvisation at New England Conservatory (NEC) in Boston (M.M. ’18), Melissa was awarded an Entrepreneurial Musicianship grant to fund the debut performance of “Wouldn’t It Be Nice: Pet Sounds Reimagined,” her recomposition of The Beach Boys’ Pet Sounds performed in its entirety by an all-female vocal choir and rock band.
-In June 2019, the ensemble presented a performance-lecture at the joint International Alliance for Women in Music and Feminist Theory and Music conference hosted by Berklee College of Music.
-During her time at NEC, Melissa studied with Carla Kihlstedt, Anthony Coleman, Dominique Eade, Ran Blake, and Hankus Netsky and co-founded Students Advocating for Gender Equality.
+While pursuing her Master’s in Contemporary Improvisation at New England Conservatory (NEC) in Boston (M.M. ’18), Melissa was awarded an Entrepreneurial Musicianship grant to fund the debut performance of “Wouldn’t It Be Nice: Pet Sounds Reimagined,” her recomposition of The Beach Boys’ Pet Sounds performed by an all-female vocal choir and rock band.
+In June 2019, the ensemble presented a performance-lecture at the joint International Alliance for Women in Music & Feminist Theory and Music conference hosted by Berklee College of Music.
+During her time at NEC, Melissa studied with Carla Kihlstedt, Anthony Coleman, Dominique Eade, Ran Blake, and Hankus Netsky, and co-founded Students Advocating for Gender Equity.
 She was recently featured in INPUT/OUTPUT, a magazine dedicated to promoting the voices of women and non-binary musicians.